xye7ei/metaparse/README.md

 # Quick Example

-In `metaparse`, language syntax and semantics can be simply specified with **class methods**.
-To illustrate this, we create a tiny calculator grammar which can read basic arithmetic expressions and register variable bindings in a table (aka. `context`).
+In `metaparse`, language syntax and semantics can be simply defined as methods of a class.
+To illustrate this, we create a tiny calculator grammar which can read basic arithmetic expressions and register variable bindings in a global dictionary.

-At first, we conceptually design the grammar on a paper, as has been shown in textbooks,
+At first, we conceptually design the grammar on a paper, as seen from the textbooks,

 ```
 assign → ID = expr